travis-ci/docs-travis-ci-com/user/deployment.md

 1. **`tags`**: When set to `true`, the application is deployed when a tag is applied to the commit.
   (Due to a [known issue](https://github.com/travis-ci/travis-ci/issues/1675), you should also set `all_branches: true`.)

+Note: Deploying from multiple branches, say `master` and `developement`, will cause the following message to appear:

+`Skipping deployment with the s3 provider because this branch is not permitted to deploy`

+This is not an error.
+In the case that you have just pushed to `development`, the master branch will not be deployed which is the desired result.

 #### Examples of Conditional Releases using `on:`

 This example deploys to Nodejistu only from the `staging` branch when the test has run on Node.js version 0.11.